LeoMcBills/kotaemon/README.md

 # kotaemon

-An open-source clean & customizable RAG UI for chatting with your documents.
+An Open-source clean & customizable RAG UI for chatting with your documents.
 Built with both end users and developers in mind.

 ![Preview](https://raw.githubusercontent.com/Cinnamon/kotaemon/main/docs/images/preview-graph.png)